felias-fogg/dw-link/docs/quickstart.md

 You need to install the package system *Homebrew* first, if you have not done that yet.
 Go to https://brew.sh/ and follow the instructions.
 This can take some considerable time.

-Before you can download avr-gdb, you have to inform homebrew about a 'tap' you want to consider, when looking for packages:
+Before you can download avr-gdb, you have to inform homebrew about a 'tap' you want to consider when looking for packages:

 ```
 brew tap osx-cross/avr